http://WhatisTaxed.com: Data-mining the Tax Code

 [who] + where + what

 * Note: Sec.
-861 used to be first result prior to 2007, but now the GPO search engine shows Sec.
+861 used to be second result prior to 2007, but now the GPO search engine shows Sec.
 7701 Definitions as the second result.

 Position USC Section Number and Title